joundy/near-jsonrpc/packages/jsonrpc-types/README.md

 // Client with only specific methods const client = createClientWithMethods({
   transporter,
-  // ✅ NEW: Use discriminated methods for better type safety
   methods: { block, status, query, queryViewAccount, queryCallFunction },
   runtimeValidation: true,
 });